7 Quick Questions With Plastic Surgeon Olivia Abbate Ford, MD

-Olivia Abbate Ford, MD, is a plastic surgeon at UVA Health Plastic Surgery Manassas.
+Olivia Abbate Ford, MD, is a plastic surgeon in Northern Virginia.
 She specializes in breast reconstruction, Mohs surgery to remove skin cancer, and body contouring after childbirth and weight loss.

 She also provides facial rejuvenation, including facelifts, blepharoplasty, neck lifts, and rhinoplasty.